Pipe penetration seals - insulation, hanging, pipe wall thickness and pipe end configuration

 This can be better understood by looking at the table.

-Altogether there are four possible cases depending on the arrangement of pipe insulation in the penetration:
+You will be confronted with four possible cases, depending on the arrangement of pipe insulation in the penetration:

 1. CS (Continued Sustained): the entire length of the pipe is insulated and the insulation passes through the penetration’s cross section;